Median Arcuate Ligament Syndrome (MALS)

 Diagnostic equipment we may use includes:

-- Angiogram: this allows us to see inside your blood vessels.
-This is an outpatient procedure done in our office
+- Angiogram: this is an outpatient procedure done in our office that allows us to see inside your blood vessels

 - Doppler ultrasound: this allows us to see your blood flow in real time